BartoszBurgiel/twimo/README.md

 ## The solution

-With some help of public APIs like _Google Maps_, _tripadvisor_ and _yelp_, **twimo** is able to retrieve information about potential locations that then can be evaluated by the users.
+With some help of public APIs like _Google Maps_ or _tripadvisor_, **twimo** is able to retrieve information about potential locations that then can be evaluated by the users.

-Through that principle, **twimo** gets better and better with every new user.
+Through that principle, **TWIMO** gets better and better with every new user.

 ## The implementation

 #### FrontEnd

 - **React Native** for cross-plattform compatibility
+  - React Navigate for navigation from screen to screen
+  - ExpoIcons for... well, icons.
 - **Expo** for testing

 #### BackEnd